-This sequence of observations plus overheads must fit within the target's maximum available track time and must be at least 900 seconds long, inclusive of overheads (canonical overhead is 900 seconds for MOS, 1500 seconds for BVIT and 600 seconds for any other instrument mode).
-Be aware that a target's track time is less than or equal to its visibility time.
-For example, equatorial targets are visible for long periods of time (up to several hours), but they can only be tracked for about one hour or less at a time.
-Additional observing time is accrued by multiple block visits.
-To aid with the distinction between track time and visibility time and to help Pls with planning their observations, the SALT Visibility Calculator (see section 2.4) includes a plot of track time vs time for a given object on a given night (see Fig. 3).
-Pls are also strongly advised not to use a block length too close to the maximum track time (also known as the Too-Tight-Tracks or TTT problem) - for a discussion on TTT, please check our website:
+This sequence of observations plus overheads must fit within the target's maximum available track time, inclusive of overheads (canonical overhead is 900 seconds for MOS, 1500 seconds for BVIT, 500 seconds for HRS and 600 seconds for any other instrument mode).
+Be aware that a target's track time is less than or equal to its visibility time (see section 2.1). - for a discussion on TTT, please check our website: http://astronomers.salt.ac.za/tips-and-tricks/

-http://astronomers.salt.ac.za/tips-and-tricks/

 A block will be executed under the specified weather conditions.
-If the weather conditions change within the hour, the block will be repeated.
-After an hour, however, the block will be accepted regardless.
+If the weather conditions change within the hour, the block will be rejected and placed back in the queue for further attempts.
+If longer than an hour is spent on a block, it will be accepted regardless.

-A block will also be repeated if the data quality was compromised by technical difficulties with the telescope or instrument.
+A block will also be rejected and placed back in the queue if the data quality was compromised by technical difficulties with the telescope or instrument within the first hour of the block.

 Note that acquisition images are provided solely as a means of field identification and to allow positioning of the target(s).
 Acquisitions may thus be out of focus or otherwise unpalatable-looking: track time is valuable, and we do not want to waste time tweaking the acquisition images.
 The image quality is refined before science data are taken.
-If focussed acquisition images are required for science reasons, please justify in comments section.
+If focused SALTICAM images are required for science reasons, please add the relevant instrument configuration to the block.
 For RSS longslit observations, at least one in-focus SALTICAM slitview image will be provided.